KhronosGroup/SYCL_Reference/source/index.rst

 * sharing links to SYCL functions/types with other develoeprs
 * finding usage examples

-The reference supplements the `SYCL Specification`_ and has the same overall structure.
+The reference supplements the |SYCL_SPEC| and has the same overall structure.

 The document is a work-in-progress, and we are publishing now with the hope that the community will make it better.
 We want to have a